What is an Appraisal for a Commercial Property?

 As an investor, an appraisal can give you an idea of the property value and return on investment.
 It can help you determine the cap rate.
 It can also help in decisions about what renovations make sense to add to the property to improve investment value.

-Commercial property appraisal cost varies widely by building size, location and additional features.
+The cost of commercial property appraisal varies widely by building size, location and additional features.
 A hotel with a swimming pool or a commercial kitchen will require an additional specialized appraisal that a small retail space won’t need.
-For that reason, an appraisal for commercial property could cost $2,000 or more than $10,000, with average prices around $4,000.
-Speak to the appraiser about a ballpark quote for appraisal to understand the costs involved.
+For that reason, an appraisal for a commercial property could cost $2,000 or more than $10,000, with average prices around $4,000.
+Speak to an appraiser about a ballpark quote for appraisal to understand the costs involved.

 How Do Appraisers Determine Property Values?